rfaile313/alfred-gpt/README.md

 ```
 You can also change the model, temperature, or tokens here.
 Refer to the OpenAI docs for more information.

-2. Unfortunately because this is run through alfred, the tool requires absolute paths which are not the same at runtime (meaning trying to find them with tools like python's `os` module will not work.
+2. Unfortunately because this is run through alfred, the tool requires absolute paths which are not the same at runtime (meaning trying to find them with tools like python's `os` module will not work).

 So you must add these yourself.
 There are 3 manual paths to change: